snowplow-archive/snowplow.github.com/_posts/2015-02-03-snowplow-60-bee-hummingbird-released.md

     :hadoop_enrich: 0.12.0 # WAS 0.11.0
 {% endhighlight %}

-If you want to run the Hadoop Enrichment process against the output of the Kinesis LZO S3 Sink, you will have to change the collector_format field in the configuration file to "thrift":
+If you want to run the Hadoop Enrichment process against the output of the Kinesis LZO S3 Sink, you will have to change the collector_format field in the configuration file to `thrift`:

 {% highlight bash %}
 :collector_format: thrift